-Granta magazine was founded in 1889 by students at Cambridge University as The Granta, a periodical of student politics, student badinage and student literary enterprise, named after the river that runs through the town.
-In this original incarnation it had a long and distinguished history, publishing the early work of many writers who later became well known, including A.A.
+From Nobel laureates to debut novelists, international translations to investigative journalism, each themed issue of Granta turns the attention of the world’s best writers on to one aspect of the way we live now.
+Granta does not have a political or literary manifesto, but it does have a belief in the power and urgency of the story and its supreme ability to describe, illuminate and make real.
+Granta magazine was founded in 1889 by students at Cambridge University as The Granta, a periodical of student politics, badinage and literary enterprise, named after the river that runs through the town.
+In this original incarnation it published the work writers like A.A.
 Milne, Michael Frayn, Stevie Smith, Ted Hughes and Sylvia Plath.

 In 1979, Bill Buford transformed Granta from a student publication to the literary quarterly it remains today.
 Granta Books came ten years later, quickly becoming one of the most independent-minded and prestigious literary publishers in the UK.
 Granta’s Best of Young issues, released decade by decade, introduce the most important voices of each generation – in Britain, America, Brazil and Spain – and have been defining the contours of the literary landscape since 1983.
 As the Observer writes: ‘In its blend of memoirs and photojournalism, and in its championing of contemporary realist fiction, Granta has its face pressed firmly against the window, determined to witness the world.’

 We’ll be launching Granta 131: The Map is Not the Territory with Janine di Giovanni and Charles Glass at the Frontline Club.
 5 May 2015, 7.30 – £12.50 – Book Now

 Amitava Kumar reading at the AAWW